-Program enhancement: Funds set aside for the use in the project to include counseling and training space.
-Additionally, a computer lab will be created for on-going counseling/training for youth using on-line evidence based courses and materials.
-Funds will be set aside for continued contracts in FY 20/21 for Mental Health, SUD treatment and DV/Victim Awareness for probation youth.
+Program enhancement: A future goal is to develop a computer lab for on-going counseling/ training for youth using on-line evidence based courses and materials.
+Funds will be set aside for continued contracts in FY 21/22 for Mental Health, SUD treatment, CBI and DV/Victim Awareness for probation youth.
+These programs support the goals of both the Intervention and Detention areas of the Local Action Plan.